KevinGines1/cooking-recipe-backend/README.md

 # ReciMe Coding Challenge (RCC)
-# Recipe Cook Collection

-ReciMe Coding Challenge aka `Recipe Cook Collection` (RCC) service is a RESTful Backend that provides the creation, retrieval, search, deletion, and update of a cooking recipe.
+ReciMe Coding Challenge aka `Recipe Core Console` (RCC) is a RESTful Backend that provides the creation, retrieval, search, deletion, and update of a cooking recipe.

 - [Service Technical Specifications](#service-technical-specs)